Miriam Posner Finkel: Biography

 Finkel grew up in Davenport, Iowa.
 She attended the University of Chicago and in 1938 earned a B.S. in zoology.
 She worked as a laboratory instructor at Wilson Junior College in Chicago while she pursued doctoral studies and coursework in zoology.
 In 1944, she was awarded a Ph.D. from the University of Chicago.

+She signed the Szilárd petition of 1945.

 Finkel worked at the Metallurgical Laboratory and the Clinton Engineer Works as a radiobiologist.
-For the majority of her career, she worked at Argonne National Laboratory.
+For the majority of her careerp, she worked at Argonne National Laboratory.
 She was a member of the American Biological Society.

 Finkel made significant contributions to several radiological health standards including work on the basis of relative biological effectiveness for internal exposure to radioisotopes.
 Through her work and that of her colleagues, she was able to isolate the murine osteogenic sarcoma virus, now known as the Finkel-Biskis-Jenkins or FBJ virus.
 This and other pursuits resulted in discoveries in viral-induced tumors and resulted in the molecular biological tool, the FOS gene.

+Finkel died on 20 August 1999 at home in Tucson, Arizona.